victorjonsson/PHP-Rocker/README.md

 ## Installation

-**1) Download and unzip** Rocker into your web folder.
+**1) Download and unzip** PHP-Rocker into your web folder.
 Running the following command in the terminal will download the latest version of PHP-Rocker and unzip it to a directory named rocker.

 ```